gdluxx/gdluxx/docs/getting-started/first-run.md

 ### 2. Create Admin User

-Fill in the form with your desired username, email, and password; click **Create Account**.
+Fill in the form with your desired email and password; click **Create Account**.
 This will be the only user account, there's currently no multi-user support.